-If you’re a new mom and planning to breastfeed, it can be confusing to know what you actually need as you embark on your breastfeeding journey.
+If you’re a new mom and planning to breastfeed, it can be confusing to know what breastfeeding essentials you actually need as you embark on your journey.

 If I’m being completely honest, the only things that are truly essential to breastfeed are, well… breasts and a baby!

 Ha.
 While you can technically breastfeed without anything else, there are definitely products that make it easier, more efficient, and more comfortable.

 I breastfed my first baby for 10 months when he weaned himself.
 My second and third babies were 8-week premature twins.
 While we weren’t able to breastfeed, I did exclusively pump for about 10 months until my supply dried up.

 Currently, I’m 2-months into exclusively breastfeeding my 4th baby, and it is so different from my first.
 There are some new breastfeeding products that I’ve discovered, as well as some old favorites.